The artist V. meer

 4) my collaboration with fungi

 The first project of MY-CO-X is the habitable sculpture, MY-CO SPACE, which is reminiscent of a space station and transports the work of Galina Balashova (born 1931), the architect of the Soviet space programme, into the 21st century.
-This collaborative work will be presented to the public from June to September 2021 during the exhibition tinyBE in Frankfurt/Main and can now be visited at the central library of the TU Berlin.
+This collaborative work was presented to the public from June to September 2021 during the exhibition tinyBE in Frankfurt/Main and can now be visited at the central library of the TU Berlin.

 The scientist Vera Meyer